Miguel Cotto vs. Antonio Margarito II: Build up

+The fight

 Cotto controlled the fight from the outset, landing at a high connect percentage and parrying and dodging the majority of Margarito's shots.
 Margarito's right eye began to swell after suffering a swift left jab by Cotto in round 4.
 In rounds 5 and 6, Margarito managed to land several uppercuts but they were not enough to stop Cotto.
 Doctors finally stopped the fight before the 10th round because of the worsening condition of Margarito's eye, awarding Cotto a 9th-round TKO victory.